17 managers who joined rival clubs: Benitez, Clough, Mourinho, Redknapp

 In 2003, Barcelona turned to Antic while languishing in 13th.
 Yet again he steadied the ship, and also gave first-team opportunities to Victor Valdes and Andres Iniesta, but he failed to earn a contract beyond the end of the season.

-A popular manager at AC Milan, Leonardo left due to a difficult relationship with the club’s owner Silvio Berlusconi, and later that year would do the unthinkable, switching from red to blue at the San Siro.
+A highly popular manager and former player at AC Milan, Leonardo left due to a difficult relationship with the club’s owner Silvio Berlusconi in 2010, and later that year would do the unthinkable, switching from red to blue at San Siro.

 An impressive 10 trophies in six seasons made Jesus the man who changed Benfica’s fortunes between 2009 and 2015, including successive league titles for the first time in 31 years.